Munger, Tolles & Olson offers a 1L summer associate program for diverse law students.

-These positions will be offered to exceptional first-year law students who can contribute to the diversity of Munger Tolles and the legal community.
-In the past, candidates have included law students who are members of racial or ethnic minority groups; are gay, lesbian, bisexual or transgender; are physically challenged; or are from disadvantaged socioeconomic backgrounds.
+All applicants must be first-year law students in good standing pursuing a JD at an ABA accredited law school.
+Successful candidates will have a record of academic achievement, employment, and community service indicating great potential to excel in the legal profession and to contribute to the diversity of Munger Tolles and the legal community.
+In the past, candidates have included law students who are members of racial or ethnic minority groups; are gay, lesbian, bisexual or transgender; are from disadvantaged socioeconomic backgrounds; or who have disabilities.